 How To Keep Discus

 How to keep Discus fish or any fish begins with the correct water parameters.
 With this in mind Chris Ingham explains the importance of the correct water conditions, and how best to achieve them.
 A visit from a customer today has prompted me to write this article, so Mark from Plymouth this ones for you.
 Not just because of this one visit, but I seem to be explaining this subject every single day to many others.
 So I thought it worth covering this month.
-The main problem being understanding correct water conditions or perameters of the water needed to support our aquatic life.
+The main problem being understanding correct water conditions or parameters of the water needed to support our aquatic life.
 To all who understands the nitrogen cycle and already understands the importance of this subject please bare with me and it doesn’t hurt to keep up to date any way.
 To those who don’t, please take note.
 Our fish are kept in a closed system, this means a glass box of water that they have to live in, feed in and excrete in.
 It would be like us living in a sealed room slowly filling up with toxic smoke, we would not like it and when dangerous levels are evident, we would become ill or diseased.
 This is what happens if water changes and the correct water management are not carried out on a regular basis.
-So we now realise that the water in which these animals live in and are at our mercy must be controlled in a specialised manner, according to the species of fish that are kept.
+So we now realize that the water in which these animals live in and are at our mercy must be controlled in a specialized manner, according to the species of fish that are kept.

 THE NITROGEN CYCLE.